vercel/next.js/docs/deployment.md

 - Potentially copy the `.next`, `node_modules`, and `package.json` to your server.
 - Run `npm run start` (runs `next start`) on the server

-In case you're doing a full static export using `next export` the steps are slightly different:
+In case you're doing a full static export using `next export` the steps are slightly different and doesn't involve using `next start`:

 - Run `npm install`
 - Run `npm run build` (runs `next build && next export`)